-- a) Explain the use of analytical procedures in evaluation and review.[3] - b) Assess whether an engagement has been planned and performed in accordance with professional standards.[3] - c) Evaluate whether reports issued are appropriate in the relevant circumstances .[3] - d) Evaluate as part of the final review the matters (e.g. materiality, risk, relevant accounting standards) and audit evidence to confirm if sufficient and appropriate evidence has been obtained.
+- a) Explain the use of analytical procedures in evaluation and review.
+[3] - b) Assess whether an engagement has been planned and performed in accordance with professional standards and whether reports issued are appropriate in the circumstances.
+[3] - c) Evaluate as part of the final review the matters (e.g. materiality, risk, relevant accounting standards) and audit evidence to confirm if sufficient and appropriate evidence has been obtained.
+[3] - d) Justify the review procedures which should be performed in a given assignment, including the need for an engagement quality control review and recommend additional

-- e) Justify the review procedures which should be performed in a given assignment, including the need for an engagement quality control review and recommend additional procedures or actions needed in the circumstances.[2] - f) Evaluate the use of written representations from management to support other audit evidence.[2]
+- procedures or actions needed in the circumstances.[2] - e) Evaluate the use of written representations from management to support other audit evidence.
+[2]